technomancy/leiningen/doc/DEPLOY.md

    `:deploy-repositories` or `:repositories`

 4. The `change` task is run once more to "bump" the version number in `project.clj`.
-Which semantic version level bumped is decided by the argument passed to `lein release`, in this case `:patch`.
+Which version level is decided by the argument passed to `lein release`, in this case `:patch`.
 Afterword, `project.clj` will look something like:
         ```clojure